MEGA65/mega65-core/doc/fat32.md

 We then examine the MBR:partition_address+$00 (boot_flag) and see if the partition is bootable.
 NOTE that only one primary partition on a device can be bootable.
 If the partition is bootable, we record in "dos_default_disk:" the value of the entry we are populating within the dos_disk_table (ie $00..$07).
 NOTE that this logic does not seem to be correct.

 ##dos_disk_openpartition
 This routine relies on the "dos_disk_count" to be set to a valid value, namely the partition entry within the "dos_disk_table" that we are about to open.
 Additionally, it is assumed that the "dos_disk_table" for this entry already has the data populated at offsets +$00 and +$04 within the dos_disk_table.

 This routine looks into the "Volume ID" of the specified partition, which is pointed to by the address stored in "partition_lba_begin" within offset +00 of the dos_disk_table.

-At "ddop1:", the "partition_lba_begin" is copied gtom the dos_disk_table into the sd_address[3..0] registers.
+At "ddop1:", the "partition_lba_begin" is copied from the dos_disk_table into the sd_address[3..0] registers.
+In our example, the value at "partition_lba_begin" is "$00000800" and has units of 'sector'.

 NOTE that there is a difference between SD and SDHC cards, namely that the SD cards are accessed by byte-address, whereas the SDHC are accessed directly by their sector-address.
 In this regard, we need to convert the sector-address now in sd_address[3..0] to the byte-address.
 We do this using the "sd_fix_sectornumber:" routine which just multiplies the sector-address by $200.
-Further details of this are below in ##sdcardmode
+Further details of this are below in ##sdcardmode, but basically results in the byte-address of $00100000.

-Then the scdard is issues with the read-command, which reads the sector at the location within the sd_address[3..0], followed by mapping the sector_buffer.
+Then the sdcard is issues with the read-command, which reads the sector at the location within the sd_address[3..0], followed by mapping the sector_buffer.

-Now, in a similar way to the MBR being examined, the Volume-ID will now be examined.
+Now, in a similar way to the MBR being examined, the Volume-ID will now be examined at about "ddop1a:".
 First, a check is performed to see if the signature bytes $AA55 appear at the end of the sector.

-Then, the MSByte of the number-of-FATs is checked for ZERO.
+Then, the byte at offset-11 is checked for ZERO.
+BG does not agree with this.

-Then, the LSByte of the number-of-FATs is stored into the dos_disk_table at offset +$17.
+Then, the number-of-FATs is stored into the dos_disk_table at offset +$17.
-+17 with VID:+$11 (LSB-only of number_of_fats)
++17 with VID:+$10 (number_of_fats)

 Then, the number of reserved-sectors (2 bytes) is stored into the dos_disk_table at offset +$0D.
 +0D,0E with VID:+$0E (number of reserved (system) sectors)